Fatboychummy-CC/CCTest-Framework/README.md

 ### Assertions

 The framework provides a few assertions that can be used in tests.
+Each of these assertions will *instantly* stop the test if they fail.

+All assertions can be used as expectations instead, by swapping the `ASSERT_` prefix with `EXPECT_`.
+Expectations will not stop the test if they fail, but will instead mark the test as failed.
+The test will continue to run, and will fail if it reaches the end of the test without `PASS()`ing.

 #### `ASSERT_EQ`